-- If query fields (query_expr_list or ALL) are omitted, then built-in "default" fields are returned. - Based-on fields (BASED ON field_expr_list) are only supported if limiting expression (limit_expr) is specified, and when omitted, built-in "default" based-on fields are used, which depends on item type and limiting clause (See Result Limiting). - A limit-grouping field (PER field_name) is only supported if a limiting expression (limit_expr) is specified (see Result Limiting). - Aggregate functions cannot be used in filters (except in HAVING). - Functions used with COMPUTE must be analytic functions. - When using map field (field_name(key_name)) in filter expression, a specific property key must be specified, and only one property key can be specified. - When using Group By, query field expressions that are not included in the Group By expression must include an aggregate function (see Result Grouping). - See Inquiries for explanation of using {VIEWABLE | MODIFIABLE | OWNED} BY
+- If query fields (query_expr_list or ALL) are omitted, then built-in "default" fields are returned. - Based-on fields (BASED ON field_expr_list) are only supported if limiting expression (limit_expr) is specified, and when omitted, built-in "default" based-on fields are used, which depends on item type and limiting clause (See Result Limiting). - A limit-grouping field (PER field_name) is only supported if a limiting expression (limit expr) is specified (see Result Limiting). - Aggregate functions cannot be used in filters (except in HAVING). - When using map field (field_name(key_name)) in filter expression, a specific property key must be specified, and only one property key can be specified. - When using Group By, query field expressions that are not included in the Group By expression must include an aggregate function (see Result Grouping). - See Inquiries for explanation of using {VIEWABLE | MODIFIABLE | OWNED} BY